 In this day and age, branding is everything.
 Between commercials, ads, social media, and more, everyone is fighting for their name and mission to be seen by millions of potential consumers and donors.

-- Creating a whole set of communications and marketing assets for GivingTuesday can be daunting for smaller nonprofits.
-Partnering with another resource-scarce org can double the load; if you’re working with partner that has capacity, don’t hesitate to ask for help in building creative materials like graphics, media kits, videos, and more.
+- Creating a whole set of communications and marketing assets for #GivingTuesday can be daunting for smaller nonprofits.
+Partnering with another resource-scarce organization can double the load; if you’re working with a partner that has the capacity, don’t hesitate to ask for help in building creative materials like graphics, media kits, videos, and more.

 - Let your partner share their story.
 Find space in your email calendar, swap social media accounts for a day, and line up media interviews.
 In 2013, the United Methodist Church created toolkits, graphics, and other assets for branches around the world to use in their individual campaigns.
 They raised more than $6.5 million for the church’s Advance Projects.